stlab/better-code/better-code/src/chapter-2-contracts.md

 the effects of performing the operations in sequence.
-The notation may look exotic, but its meaning should be familiar: this rule simply captures the reasoning we use to think informally about statements when we write straight-line code.
+The notation may look exotic, but its meaning should be familiar: this rule simply captures the reasoning we use to think informally about statements when we write one statement after the next.

 ### Invariants